2025 Schedule

 Medical Panel: Looking Toward a Hopeful Future

-Facilitator: Dr. Lois Krahn, MD
+Facilitator: Lois Krahn, MD

-Dr. C. Carter, MD, Dr. Plante, MD, PhD, Dr. Zee, MD, PhD
+MD, PhD, Dr. Zee, MD, PhD

 Living with narcolepsy and idiopathic hypersomnia is a struggle for many, trying to manage excessive daytime sleepiness (EDS) and a variety of secondary symptoms that directly affect quality of life.
 Join leading sleep researchers and clinicians in this important discussion around where we are today with treatments and where the future may lead us.
 How do we as medical professionals better support the journey each person has?
 What listening do we need to do?
 What further research must be done?
 These questions matter and will set the stage for Sunday’s interactive workshop on mapping out the journey to diagnosis, and the journey post diagnosis.